pretix/pretix/doc/admin/installation/docker_smallscale.rst

     user=pretix
     ; Replace with the password you chose above password=*********
     ; In most docker setups, 172.17.0.1 is the address of the docker host.
-Adjuts ; this to wherever your database is running, e.g. the name of a linked container ; or of a mounted MySQL socket. host=172.17.0.1
+Adjust ; this to wherever your database is running, e.g. the name of a linked container ; or of a mounted MySQL socket. host=172.17.0.1